 About Me

 My deep passion is supporting people on the journey as they seek healing and wholeness for themselves and others.
 In my work as a spiritual director, I am most excited about helping people build joyful, grounded, and sustainable spiritual lives.
+As a therapist, I work from a relational perspective to help clients improve their mental health in pursuit of healing and flourishing in their lives.

 I currently spend my time between Bangor, Maine, in traditional Penobscot territory, and Oakland, California, in the ancestral and unceded territory of the Chochenyo speaking Ohlone people.
 While I love Anchor Steam beer (RIP) and The Smokehouse, you’ll always win me over with some clam chowder and an Allagash White.